Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 Around 2008, John Humphrys asked the question 'Which chemical has the symbol Ti?'
 The contestant gave the (correct) answer 'Titanium' - however Humphrys said that the answer was 'Thallium' (he had obviously misread the lower-case L in the chemical symbol Tl as a capital I).
 Thankfully it made no difference to the outcome of the match.

-Pleasingly, one former contender, Anna Torpey, is now a question-setter for the programme and is listed as such in the end credits.
+Pleasingly, one former contender, Anna Torpey, later became a question-setter for the programme and was listed as such in the end credits during that period.
 Torpey was a finallist in the 2007-8 series.

-- The famous Arfor Wyn Hughes is not, and never was, Mastermind's lowest scorer - he scored 12.
+- The famous Arfor Wyn Hughes is not, and never was, the lowest-ever scorer in the regular Mastermind series - he scored 12.
 The lowest ever score is 5 points, achieved by Kajen Thuraaisingham in the 2009-10 series (4 points on Mustafa Kemal Ataturk and just 1 on general knowledge).

 - Before this, the lowest score record for the regular (non-celebrity) series was 7 points, set by Colin Kidd in the 2005 series.
 He scored 4 on the history of the World Chess Championships and 3 on general knowledge.
 This was equalled by Michael Burton in the 2009-10 series with 2 on angels, 5 on general knowledge.